nicolewhite/slack-meme/README.md

 # slackbot-meme
-Easily create memes in Slack with slash commands.
+Easily post memes to Slack with slash commands.

 ## Setup